5s Methodology in Project Management

 What is 5s Methodology

-5s is one of the most popular tools used to improve a production system.
-5s is a lean manufacturing tool for organizing workplace efficiently and effectively, and safely.
-5s methodology has 5 phases which uses a list of five Japanese words: seiri, seiton, seiso, seiketsu, and shitsuke.
+5s is one of the most popular tools used to improve the production system.
+Simply put, 5s is a lean manufacturing tool for organizing the workplace efficiently and effectively, and safely.
+The 5s methodology has 5 phases which use a list of five Japanese words: seiri, seiton, seiso, seiketsu, and shitsuke.
 This tool enables to organize workspace clean by eliminating waste and putting everything where it belongs to which helps workers to perform the tasks without wasting time or risking injury.

 Why do We Use this Methodology?

 The 5s methodology is an innovative management system that encourages the team members to think lean and provides the adoption of Lean principles in the company.
-While implementing Six Sixma, 5s principles can be used for reducing waste.
+While implementing the Six Sixma Methodology, 5s principles can be used for reducing waste.
 In order to have a clean workplace and/or high performing process, principles of 5s methodology can be used.

 The Concept of 5s Methodology